Playlolly/nextra/examples/playlolly-site/pages/changelogs/tesla-core.en.md

 **Added**

 - Traffic lights detected by the autopilot are displayed with the corresponding color in the HUD
-- Added HUD display for the Auto Lane Change function
+- HUD display for the Auto Lane Change function
 - If a traffic light is ignored by honking with `E` while the autopilot is active, it will be signaled in the HUD

 **Updated**